 “This is no longer about white coats and laboratories,” he says.
 “This really is about everyday things farmers and ranchers do to improve their process, to improve their herd, to improve their feed rations and to improve the productivity of their land.”

 Now granted, Johanns has an incentive to tout the research and development tax credit.
-He currently serves as the chairman of agriculture for Alliant Group.
+He currently serves as the chairman of agriculture for alliant.
 That company provides tax and consulting services for small and midsized businesses.
 Its roster includes an impressive collection of former lawmakers and business executives.
 Still, Johanns says it’s the ability to help farmers that motivates him.

 “This is a great opportunity for folks I’ve worked with for many decades in agriculture,” he says.